digital-land/technical-documentation/README.md

 [![Documentation Deployment](https://github.com/digital-land/technical-documentation/actions/workflows/deploy-documentation.yml/badge.svg)](https://github.com/digital-land/technical-documentation/actions/workflows/deploy-documentation.yml)

+### Running Locally

+This repo produces static pages which are then hosted by github but you can serve these locally to shorten the development loop.

+To do this you'll need a couple of dependencies:

+* node.js and npm installed locally
+* make to be installed (make is used to simplify the commands to run)

 ### [Live Documentation](https://digital-land.github.io/technical-documentation)

 This project used to use the [Tech Docs Template][template], which is a [Middleman template][mmt] that you can use to build